 - Social and/or cultural activities

 Issues related to social and cultural activities offered in the institutions, whether organised by offender organizations or by community volunteers (e.g. lifers groups).
 (Note: Concerns pertaining to any component of Indigenous cultural activities fall under 06D - Indigenous Spirituality, Cultural Programs and Cultural Activities.)

 Correctional programs or program areas in the institution or in the community.
 Includes access to programs, their availability, staff and the quality of the programs offered.
 It applies particularly to programs for the acquisition of cognitive or reasoning skills, substance abuse programs, sex offender programs, family violence programs and literacy or education programs.

-Issues related to the accommodation of Aboriginal spirituality at the institutional and national levels, and the access to cultural programs.
-Also includes concerns pertaining to Aboriginal cultural activities offered in the institutions, whether organised by offender organizations or by community volunteers.
+Issues related to the accommodation of Indigenous spirituality at the institutional and national levels, and the access to cultural programs.
+Also includes concerns pertaining to Indigenous cultural activities offered in the institutions, whether organised by offender organizations or by community volunteers.

 Visits and correspondence

 - Correspondence and/or telephone communication

 Decisions or procedures regarding mail or correspondence (general and privileged) and parcels.
 Includes measures to check the contents of envelopes, as well as the opening or reading of letters received or sent by offenders; fair and regular access to telephones; the authorization of telephone use for humanitarian reasons; the addition of a telephone number to the list of authorised calls; the standards governing offender access to the telephone system available for their use; and impediments to communicating with a member of the community in writing or by telephone.